top of page

 GENDER Q & A

-Looking for solid, evidence-based responses to the standard-issue questions posed by those still clinging to their misconceptions about "gender medicine?"
-Not sure which resources to provide and how to avoid the "gender-affirming care" lecture series?
+Looking for solid, evidence-based responses to the standard-issue questions posed by those still clinging to their misconceptions about “gender medicine?”
+Not sure which resources to provide and how to avoid the “gender-affirming care” lecture series?
+Need rebuttals to common misconceptions or accusations?
 We've got you covered.

 No. The “affirmation model” wrongly requires doctors and therapists to affirm any claims of a “trans” or “nonbinary” identity, without taking into consideration developmental stage, online influences, or comorbidities such as depression/anxiety or autism.
 There is no proven protocol for determining who, if anyone, will benefit from the medical interventions offered—puberty blockers, opposite-sex hormones, and surgeries—and no credible evidence that they are safe or effective.
 For those over 18 or minors with parent permission, no psychological or medical evaluation is required to access hormones.
 Planned Parenthood, one of the largest purveyors of opposite-sex hormones in the U.S., has a “no barriers” policy: “We follow the Informed Consent model so patients do not need a mental health referral to receive services.”
 In blue states, most gender clinics and Planned Parenthood will dispense testosterone or estrogen to minors starting at age 16 after one short visit.
 At age 18, no parental notification or approval is required and in some cases, opposite-sex hormones have been prescribed after a phone or video consultation as short as 15 minutes, with no prior in-person meeting and no mental health evaluation or health history taken.